TEMPLE578/ObsidianGitSync/Economics.md

 	- Freedom to make their own choices
 	- Effeciency is improved because profit acts a signal to make more supply

-	- Free markets can take advantage of people
+	- Free markets can take advantage of people.
+	- asdas

+Mixed